Alan Tang: Career

-His first starring role was at age 16 in the 1963 film The Student Prince, a role he landed after some school friends showed his picture to the people making a movie at their secondary school.
-His role in this early movie earned him the nickname of "The Student Prince."
+His first starring role was at age 16 in the 1964 film The Student Prince (學生王子), produced by Lan Kwong Film Company, a role he landed after some school friends showed his picture to the filmmakers at his secondary school.

 Upon graduation from secondary school, Tang acted in Hong Kong youth films starring Josephine Siao, Chen Chen, and Connie Chan Po-chu throughout the 1960s.
 Tang was often voted "Best Male Actor" by film magazines.

 Tang found fame when he moved to Taiwan during the 1970s, where he had made over 60 feature films.
 The films he made were often dramas and romances, where he would often pair off with Brigitte Lin in such films as Run Lover Run.

 It was reported that Tang made a salary of HK$150,000 per picture because of his popularity.
 In one 1974 article, Tang said that he was working on six movies at the same time; however, he only worked on one film a day and that made it difficult for producers.
 In 1974, Tang not only starred in The Splendid Love in Winter with Chen Chen, but he also produced it.
 Also that same year, the film Dynamite Brothers was released, co-starring with American Football hero Timothy Brown and James Hong.
 Tang continued his popular film career in both Hong Kong and Taiwan in the late 1970s.
 In 1977, Tang starred in director John Lo Mar's romance movie Impetuous Fire with up-and-coming teenage star Candice Yu.
 The movie was primarily shot in Macau, which opened up Tang's business ventures there.

 Later in 1977, he formed the production company, The Wing-Scope Company.

 With Tang working in Taiwan and his girlfriend at the time (Janet Yim) in Hong Kong, the pair had occasional difficulties, especially since the press reported their every move.
 Tang and Janet, however, remained together, in spite of living under constant scrutiny.

 In 1987, Tang established another production company, In-Gear Film Production Co., Ltd., working alongside his brother, producer/presenter Rover Tang, and continued to produce and act in films, establishing himself as an action star.
 He appeared in a number of films—generally of the triad genre—such as Flaming Brothers, Gangland Odyssey, Return Engagement, Gun n' Rose and The Black Panther Warriors.
 He has also produced two films directed by Wong Kar-wai--As Tears Go By and Days of Being Wild.